Stoffel CLI Overview

 stoffel init --help # Command-specific help

-stoffel compile --binary --help # Flag-specific help
+stoffel compile --help # Compilation options

-stoffel test
+stoffel test --help # Testing options

 Examples